MiguelMarcelino/Thoth/cloud/deployment/kubernetes/kubectl.md

 # Kubectl

-Kubectl is a command line tool for communicating with a [Kubernetes](cloud/deployment/kubernetes/kubernetes.md) cluster's control pane, using the Kubernetes API.
+Kubectl is a command line tool for communicating with a [Kubernetes](cloud/deployment/kubernetes/kubernetes.md) cluster's control plane, using the Kubernetes API.

 ---
 ## Installation